 The board of education encourages appropriate dress for all district employees.
 USD 316 employees are expected to dress appropriately for the position they hold.
 They are expected to present themselves in a manner conducive to representing the district well.
-Many times district employees are role models for students.
 Professional dress is encouraged.